 - Speeding — Drive the speed limit at all times.
 During the event, the speed limit is 10 mph on Gate Road and 5 mph within Black Rock City (after the Greeters station).
 Exceeding posted speed limits on the playa may result in a traffic stop and could escalate to a vehicle search (depending on the circumstances), and a moving violation of $250 or more.

 - Safe driving — Drive carefully and safely, wear your seatbelt and use your turn signals.
 Yield to bicycles and pedestrians.
 Don’t drive erratically, ride on the roof or hang off the side of your vehicle, or drink and drive.

 - Obscured license plates* — Make sure your rear license plate isn’t blocked by your bike, bike rack, dirt or anything else.
 (You might consider attaching your license plate to your bike so it’s clearly visible, but if you do, make sure it’s illuminated with a clip-on LED.)

 - Registration tags — Have up-to-date, valid registration tags on your vehicle and trailer.

 - Non-functioning lights — Make sure your license plate lights, taillights, running lights, turn signals and headlights are all working.
 If you’re driving a rental vehicle, familiarize yourself with all of the lighting systems, particularly if you’re towing a trailer.

 - Open container — Don’t have an open alcohol container in your vehicle.
-The only exception is for mutant vehicles being operated with a valid BRC DMV sticker in Black Rock City, The container must not be in the driver’s compartment or within arm’s reach of the driver.
+The only exception is for mutant vehicles being operated with a valid BRC DMV sticker in Black Rock City, and the container must not be in the driver’s compartment or within arm’s reach of the driver.
 No open containers on Gate Road anywhere in the vehicle.

 - Load & littering — Make sure your load is safely and reasonably attached, and don’t toss anything out the window.